2025–26 Scottish Premiership: Format

-In the initial phase of the season, the 12 teams will play a round-robin tournament whereby each team plays each one of the other teams three times.
-After 33 games, the league splits into two sections of six teams, with each team playing each other in that section.
-The league attempts to balance the fixture list so that teams in the same section play each other twice at home and twice away, but sometimes this is impossible.
-A total of 228 matches will be played, with 38 matches played by each team.
+In the initial phase of the season, the 12 teams played a round-robin tournament, whereby each team faced each one of the other teams three times.
+After 33 matches, the league was split into two sections of six teams, with each team playing each other in that section once.
+The league attempted to balance the fixture list so that teams in the same section played each other twice at home and twice away, but sometimes this was impossible.
+A total of 228 matches were played, with 38 matches played by each team.